PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:35:45
+Last updated: 2024-04-02 19:36:18
-Random Quote: An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men. - Thomas Fuller
+Random Quote: Delight in heedfulness!
+Guard well your thoughts! - The Buddha